PiotrCheski/Organization-and-Production-Management/Schmigalla/README.md

-## Machine Placement on a Triangular Grid
+## Machine Placement on a Triangular Grid using the Schmigalla Method

 This script not only performs a task related to optimizing the order of operations or tasks based on certain package requirements and their relationships but also demonstrates a method for placing machines on a triangular grid.
 The triangular grid is created using NetworkX and serves as the spatial layout for various machines or nodes.